berg0401/UR3_BIO_VISION/README.md

 ![image](https://github.com/user-attachments/assets/df5eec7c-8405-4cfc-a026-937516794b50)

-## Second Mandate : Monitor Thermo-Cycler State
+## Second Mandate : Monitor Thermo-Cycler's State
 The robot presses on the Thermo-Cycler's touch screen with a custom pen to interact with it.
 To confirm that the contact has been made and that the thermo-cycler is in the right state, the robot's camera captures an image of the screen like this:
 ![18_Color](https://github.com/user-attachments/assets/948b85c2-63f7-411d-8958-28924dbecbc4)